Doctoral Program in Criminal Justice

-The doctoral program is part of a vibrant department, with approximately 1,000 bachelor's students and 100 master's students.
-Twenty-three full-time faculty members are involved in a wide range of research.
-A list of faculty and their research interests is available at www.cj.txstate.edu/people/faculty.
-The School of Criminal Justice also administers a number of institutes and centers, including the Center for Geospatial Intelligence and Investigation.
+The doctoral program is part of a vibrant department, with approximately 1,300 bachelor's students and 40 master's students.
+Our faculty are involved in a wide range of research.
+The School of Criminal Justice and Criminology also administers a number of institutes and centers, including the Center for Geospatial Intelligence and Investigation.

 Most courses are offered in the evenings or on weekends for the convenience of working professionals.
 Students are classified as either full-time (nine hours per semester) or part-time.
 All students will be given the opportunity to initiate, complete, present, and publish original research.

 Each student develops an appropriate degree plan to meet his/her career and academic goals.
 The degree plan will include a mix of theoretical, analytical, and elective courses that will prepare students to work independently and in multidisciplinary teams.